Utah State University Museum of Anthropology

 No tripods or large camera bags

-No photography or filming is allowed in rooms other than the main Museum.
+No photography is allowed in rooms other than the museum.

 The Utah State University Museum of Anthropology traces its origins to the early 1960s, when a professor in the Anthropology Department decided to show some of his artifacts in the basement of the historic Old Main building.
 Since then, the Museum has enjoyed steady growth, and now employs a variety of full time staff, volunteers, and interns.
 The Museum is supported entirely by generous donations and grants from local individuals and organizations, which have recently made possible the museum’s Bilingual Program, Families 1st Saturdays, and our traveling Teaching Trunks.